Vitamin D: Dark skin as deficiency risk

 Melanin, specifically the sub-type eumelanin, is a biomolecule consisting of linked molecules of oxidized amino acid tyrosine.
 It is produced by cells called melanocytes in a process called melanogenesis.
 In the skin, melanin is located in the bottom layer (the stratum basale) of the skin's epidermis.
 Melanin can be permanently incorporated into the skin, resulting in dark skin, or else have its synthesis initiated by exposure to UV radiation, causing the skin to darken as a temporary sun tan.
 Eumelanin is an effective absorbent of light; the pigment can dissipate over 99.9% of absorbed UV radiation.
 Because of this property, eumelanin is thought to protect skin cells from sunlight's ultraviolet A (UVA) and ultraviolet B (UVB) radiation damage, reducing the risk of skin tissue folate depletion, preventing premature skin aging and reducing the risks of sunburn and skin cancer.
 Melanin inhibits UVB-powered vitamin D synthesis in the skin.
 In areas of the world not distant from the equator, abundant, year-round exposure to sunlight means that even dark-skinned populations have adequate skin synthesis.
 However, when dark-skinned people cover much of their bodies with clothing for cultural or climate reasons, or are living a primarily indoor life in urban conditions, or live at higher latitudes which provide less sunlight in winter, they are at risk for vitamin D deficiency.
-The last cause has been described as a "latitude-skin color mismatch".

-In the United States, vitamin D deficiency is particularly common among non-white Hispanic and African-American populations.
+Vitamin D deficiency is particularly common among people with a dark complexion.
 However, despite having on-average 25(OH)D serum concentrations below the 50 nmol/L amount considered sufficient, African Americans have higher bone mineral density and lower fracture risk when compared to European-origin people.
 Possible mechanisms may include higher calcium retention, lower calcium excretion, and greater bone resistance to parathyroid hormone, also genetically lower serum vitamin D-binding protein which would result in adequate bioavailable 25(OH)D despite total serum 25(OH)D being lower.
-The bone density and fracture risk paradox does not necessarily carry over to non-skeletal health conditions such as arterial calcification, cancer, diabetes or all-cause mortality.
-There is conflicting evidence that in the African American population, 'deficiency' as currently defined increases the risk of non-skeletal health conditions, and some evidence that supplementation increases risk, including for harmful vascular calcification.
-African Americans, and by extension other dark-skinned populations, may need different definitions for vitamin D deficiency, insufficiency, and adequate.
+The bone density and fracture risk paradox does not necessarily carry over to non-skeletal health conditions, such as arterial calcification, cancer, diabetes or all-cause mortality.
+People with dark complexions may need different definitions for vitamin D deficiency, insufficiency, and adequate.